josteph/website/docs/swc-exploration.md

 Also a bit disclaimer about using these new build tools written in go / rust, they are **not fully stable yet**.
 Although they are actively being developed, try to be extra careful when you decide to use this on production!

-What I am going to discuss in this blog is about some edge cases you should know before even using swc.
+What I'm going to discuss in this blog is about some edge cases you should know before even using swc.

-!> This blog was written when I used swc **1.2.51**, as of this article's publish date.
+!> This blog was written using swc version **1.2.51**, as of this article's publish date.

 ## Older Browsers Support

-Discussing about older browsers, you might want to ship your code in **ES5** format.
+Talking about older browsers, you might want to ship your code in **ES5** format.
 Babel has [preset-env](https://babeljs.io/docs/en/babel-preset-env) which actually transpiles all ES5+ syntax to be compatible with ES5.

 As mentioned in the previous [blog](/blog/esbuild-exploration), esbuild currently does not support ES5 syntax transformations.
 For safety, you can try esbuild for bundling server code instead or use it in development build like how [Vite](https://vitejs.dev/) does.